 About the wine:

 Aromatic intensity, wildflowers, hints of chocolate and blackcurrant.
 Red cherries.
-Firm and full-bodied on the palate, yet soft, chalky, and salty, with a magnificent mouthfeel blending ripe blackberries, fresh blueberries, and generous notes of cola, licorice, and wet stones.
+Firm and full-bodied on the palate, yet smooth, chalky, and briny, with a magnificent mouthfeel where ripe blackberries, fresh blueberries, and generous notes of cola, licorice, and wet stones blend together.
 Very transparent and natural.
-A touch of frankness, but with a lovely muscular liveliness without heaviness.
-Juicy, playful, clean, pure.
+A touch of frankness, but with a lovely, muscular liveliness without any heaviness.
+Juicy, playful, crisp, pure.
 Balanced.
 Delicious.
-Excellent work on extraction control: the tannins are present, but the wine is also savory.
-A bit more serious and structured, and perhaps overall more elegant than the Clerc.
+Excellent work in controlling extraction: the tannins are present, but the wine is also savory.
+Slightly more serious and structured, and perhaps overall more elegant than the Clerc.
 A touch of 2% Petit Verdot rounds out the blend.
 2032–2050

 Guide des Vins Gault & Millau